awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-cognito-userpool.md

 `LambdaConfig`  <a name="cfn-cognito-userpool-lambdaconfig"></a>
 The Lambda trigger configuration information for the new user pool\.
 In a push model, event sources \(such as Amazon S3 and custom applications\) need permission to invoke a function\.
-So you will need to make an extra call to add permission for these event sources to invoke your Lambda function\.
+So you must make an extra call to add permission for these event sources to invoke your Lambda function\.

-For more information on using the Lambda API to add permission, see [ AddPermission ](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html)\.
+For more information on using the Lambda API to add permission, see[ AddPermission ](https://docs.aws.amazon.com/lambda/latest/dg/API_AddPermission.html)\.
-For adding permission using the AWS CLI, see [ add\-permission ](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html)\.
+For adding permission using the AWS CLI, see[ add\-permission ](https://docs.aws.amazon.com/cli/latest/reference/lambda/add-permission.html)\.
 *Required*: No
 *Type*: [LambdaConfig](aws-properties-cognito-userpool-lambdaconfig.md)
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `MfaConfiguration`  <a name="cfn-cognito-userpool-mfaconfiguration"></a>
 The multi\-factor \(MFA\) configuration\.
 Valid values include:
-+  `OFF` MFA will not be used for any users\.
++  `OFF` MFA won't be used for any users\.
 +  `ON` MFA is required for all users to sign in\.
-+  `OPTIONAL` MFA will be required only for individual users who have an MFA factor enabled\.
++  `OPTIONAL` MFA will be required only for individual users who have an MFA factor activated\.
 *Required*: No
 *Type*: String
 *Allowed values*: `OFF | ON | OPTIONAL`